ginstrom/paladin-novel/manuscript/chapter-05.md

 Gond nodded.

-The cooper studied him for a long moment.
+The man studied him for a long moment.
 Then he pointed to a large barrel in the corner.
 "That one's empty.
 But if they search here..."
+He wiped his hands on his leather apron.
+"Name's Aldric, by the way.
+Figure if I'm risking my neck, we ought to know each other."

 "I know the risk."
 Gond moved to the corner.
-"Thank you."
+"Thank you, Aldric."

 The barrel reeked of old wine, but it concealed him completely.
 Through the wooden slats, he heard guards searching nearby buildings.
 Doors slammed.
-Now there was pounding on the cooper's door.
+Now there was pounding on Aldric's door.
 Voices shouted questions.
 The cooper answered calmly, claiming he'd seen nothing.

 Hours crawled by.
 Gond's legs cramped in the confined space.
 His back ached.
 But he forced himself to remain still, breathing shallowly.
 Outside, the search continued.
 Guards passed the workshop three times, but none entered.